There’s a lot more to Anthony Burgess’ Work than A Clockwork Orange

 Image Credit: The Guardian

-While his overall literary contribution is often overshadowed by his most famous book, A Clockwork Orange, there is evidently more to Burgess than one dystopian novel.
+While his overall literary contribution is often overshadowed by his most famous book, A Clockwork Orange, there is evidently more verve to Burgess than just one dystopian novel.

-Earthly Powers (1980) is an epic novel, that follows Kenneth Toomey, a writer now in his eighties residing in Malta, who has a conflicting but eminent relationship with the Catholic Church.
-Although historical-fiction, Earthly Powers depicts an imposing journey throughout the 20th century and relates humanities contested engagement between the standards of good and evil.
+Earthly Powers (1980) is an extraordinary novel that follows Kenneth Toomey, an esteemed writer now eighty-one residing in Malta.
+Although historical fiction, Earthly Powers depicts an imposing journey throughout the 20th century and relates humanity’s contested engagement between the standards of good and evil.

-Of course, with many intriguing and diverse literary works published throughout his career, these are only some of Anthony Burgess’ noted stylistic novels apprised in condensed summaries.
+Of course, with many captivating and distinct literary works published throughout his career, these are only some of Anthony Burgess’ noted stylistic novels apprised in condensed summaries.

 Jack Redmond